Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Backgrounds

 \subsection{Problems of quasi-Newton Methods}

-Despite their impressive successes on convex deterministic optimization, quasi-Newton methods suffer from their own problems in the scenario of large-scale nonconvex stochastic optimization. \paragraph{Stochastic Variance.} One main challenge that prevents quasi-Newton methods from being applied to nonconvex stochastic optimization \eqref{eq:optimization} is the variance introduced by the stochastic nature of the problem.
-At each iteration, only the stochastic gradient $g_t$ is available, which is an unbiased estimation of the gradient $\nabla f(\theta_t)$ and may lead to an erroneous approximation of Hessian~\citep{byrd2011use}. \paragraph{Nonconvexity.} Another key challenge in designing stochastic quasi-Newton methods for nonconvex problem lies in the difficulty of preserving the positive-definiteness of $B_t$ in \eqref{eq:secant}, due to the nonconvexity of the objective function.
+Despite their impressive successes on convex deterministic optimization, quasi-Newton methods suffer from their own problems in more challenging scenarios.
+In this section, we mainly discuss three problems preventing quasi-Newton methods from being applied to the scenario of large-scale nonconvex stochastic optimization.
+Due to these problems, no quasi-Newton methods (to our best knowledge) designed for nonconvex optimization consistently outperform adaptive first-order algorithms w.r.t convergence speed and generalization performance.
+The main goal of this work is to algorithmically design and experimentally demonstrate a novel quasi-Newton method, in hope of improving the convergence speed and generalization performance of nonconvex stochastic optimization eventually. \paragraph{Stochastic Variance.} One challenge of quasi-Newton methods on nonconvex stochastic optimization \eqref{eq:optimization} is the variance introduced by the stochastic nature of the problem.
+At each iteration, only the stochastic gradient $g_t$ is available, which is an unbiased estimation of the gradient $\nabla f(\theta_t)$ and may lead to an erroneous approximation of Hessian~\citep{byrd2011use}. \paragraph{Nonconvexity.} Another key challenge in designing such quasi-Newton methods lies in the difficulty of preserving the positive-definiteness of $B_t$ in \eqref{eq:secant}, due to the nonconvexity of the objective function.
 What is worse is that performing line search is infeasible in the stochastic setting, due to the presence of noise in the stochastic gradients~\citep{wang2017stochastic}. \paragraph{Computational and Memory Efficiency.} Even though quasi-Newton methods are more efficient than Newton's method, the time and memory complexities are still relatively large compared with adaptive first-order methods.
 For instance, L-BFGS requires to store first-order information from $m$ previous iterations with commonly $m\ge 5$, which is still too expensive for deep neural networks containing millions of parameters.
 Moreover, adapting quasi-Newton methods to nonconvex stochastic optimization probably introduces additional computation, further slowing down these methods.

-Due to the aforementioned problems, no quasi-Newton methods (to our best knowledge) designed for nonconvex optimization consistently outperform adaptive first-order algorithms w.r.t convergence speed and generalization performance.
-The main goal of this work is to algorithmically design and experimentally demonstrate a novel quasi-Newton method, in hope of improving the convergence speed and generalization performance of nonconvex stochastic optimization eventually.